 Mitigation Status

 Risk assessment Retain

-Encouragement of vaccination Retain
+Encouragement of vaccination Retain (note updated eligibility following JCVI advice)

 Environmental cleaning Retain

 Hand and respiratory hygiene Retain

 PPE in specific circumstances Retain

 Face coverings in communal areas Retain

 Face coverings in secondary classrooms Retain

 Physical distancing for adults Retain

 One-way systems Retain

 Staggered drop-off and pick-up Retain

 Staggered start and stop times/ break and lunch times Retain

 Restrictions on assemblies Retain

 Support for people in the highest risk groups Retain

 Support for pregnant staff Retain

 2x weekly at-home asymptomatic testing Retain

 Outbreak management Retain

-Self-isolation, contact tracing and testing for adults 18+ Strengthen
+Self-isolation, contact tracing and testing for adults 18+ Update in line with latest advice

-Self-isolation, contact tracing and testing for U18s Strengthen
+Self-isolation, contact tracing and testing for U18s Update in line with latest advice

 Minimise contacts Proportionate reintroduction

 Ventilation Strengthen

 Restrictions on school visitors Proportionate reintroduction

 Restrictions on Drama, Music, PE and Dance Not required

 School Transport Retain

 Limits on school trips Proportionate reintroduction

 Readiness and assurance Retain

 Residential accommodation Retain

-- 7. In the event of a significant outbreak, schools may be expected and supported by their local health protection teams (HPTs) to introduce further mitigations (as HPT advise) for a temporary basis and while that outbreak is managed.
-Where that is the case, local HPTs will support schools in that process and help ensure that any temporary mitigations are necessary, sufficient and proportionate dependent upon local circumstances. - 8.
+- 8. In the event of a significant outbreak, schools may be expected and supported by their local health protection teams (HPTs) to introduce further mitigations (as HPT advise) for a temporary basis and while that outbreak is managed.
+Where that is the case, local HPTs will support schools in that process and help ensure that any temporary mitigations are necessary, sufficient and proportionate dependent upon local circumstances. - 9.
 Annex A sets out detailed guidance on the application of mitigations and other safety measures.
 It has been updated to take account of evolving knowledge and experience of dealing with the pandemic, and to remove out-of-date material.
-Otherwise this material remains largely in line with previous versions of the Reducing Risks guidance and schools and local authorities will be familiar with much of the content. - 9.
+Otherwise this material remains largely in line with previous versions of the Reducing Risks guidance and schools and local authorities will be familiar with much of the content. - 10.
 Mitigations will continue to be kept under constant review, and if data and evidence suggest that the approach to any specific mitigations should be updated then advice will be provided to that effect.